 - With thousands and thousands of miners flooding the frontier, businesses prospered as they had to entertain, supply and feed the prospectors.
 In 1850, a tailor who visited San Francisco had intended to sell wagon covers and tents.
 However, he decided to make sturdy pants for miners instead.
 It was made with durable material that he had brought with him, and Levi’s jeans are still going strong today!

-Do you know any interesting or fun facts about the gold rush?
+Do you know any interesting or fun facts about the gold rush that we’ve missed?
 Share them here in the comments section below!

 Next post 11 Interesting Facts about Reindeer